 Watching their parents, the future founders of Blazing Salads learned a great deal about nutrition and business in Dublin.
 In 1982, they finally opened their own business.
 First Blazing Salads Restaurant was set in the Powerscourt Center on St. William Street in Dublin.

 The year of 2000 brought a new aspiration to the owners of the restaurant.
 They decided to turns their Blazing Salads into a vegetarian take away – and a new business was born.

 The address and some aspects of the business had to be changed.
 One thing, however, has remained unaltered.
 Up to this day, Blazing Salads in Dublin uses organic ingredients and locally-grown vegetables to produce nutritious food that tastes divine.

-Cooking Classes at Blazing Salads in Dublin
+Cooking Classes at Blazing Salads

 Although I considered myself a frequent guest of Blazing Salads during my trip to Dublin, one thing managed to skip my attention.
 You could learn how to cook some of the restaurant’s specialties at home.

 On certain days, Blazing Salads closed its doors as usual at 6:00 p.m.
 Its kitchen, however, remained open until late, hosting chefs and students of Blazing Salads cooking classes.